MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 1. By default, segments generate the output entity containing all attributes of customer profiles that match the defined filters.
 If a segment is based on other entities than the *Customer* entity, you can add more attributes from these entities to the output entity.
 Select **Project attributes** to choose the attributes that will be appended to the output entity.

    > [!IMPORTANT]
-   > For segments based on business accounts, details of one or more contacts of each account from the *ContactProfile* entity needs to be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
+   > For segments based on business accounts, details of one or more contacts of each account from the *ContactProfile* entity must be included in the segment to allow that segment to be activated or exported to destinations that require contact information.
 For more information about the *ContactProfile* entity, see [Semantic mappings](semantic-mappings.md).
    > A sample output for a segment based on business accounts with projected attributes of contacts could look like this:
    >
    > |ID  |Account name  |Revenue  |Contact name  | Contact role|